Why Study at a Japanese Language School in Japan

 Language school helps you advance your education.
 (Also, if you do want to teach, learning Japanese will always help in your day to day life, making friends and gaining trust from your Japanese students).

-If you don't have a degree, language school offers programs helping people get all the support they need to study towards getting into University, College & Graduate School in Japan.
+If you don't have a degree, language school offers programs helping people get all the support they need to study towards getting into

 Furthermore, by having high enough Japanese ability (at least JLPT N2 level is recommended), you can apply to Japanese companies with branches in your home country.
 Every international company has to have an office in the country of their branch, so you can apply for a job there in your home country.
 You will be able to use your Japanese skills to work and help make a difference.
 In other words, many more opportunities will arise for you.

-When looking for a job in Japan and getting a work visa; experience living in Japan, and of course, knowing the language will be very beneficial.
+When looking for a full-time job in Japan and getting a full-time work visa; experience living in Japan, and of course, knowing the language will be very beneficial.
 At least JLPT N2 and preferably JLPT N1 is recommended, and that you can conduct yourself well in the interview, on top of having valuable skills that the company needs.
-In most language schools, they have job hunting classes to help you navigate and improve your chances in the complex process of looking for a job in Japan.
+In most language schools, they have job hunting classes to help you navigate and improve your chances in the process of looking for a job in Japan.

 With so many different courses available to choose from, it can be a difficult and time-consuming process to choose and apply to a school.

-We help make it easier by recommending the best schools as said by past students, and helping you with the application.
+We help make it much easier by recommending the best schools as said by past students, and helping you with the application.